Kesh, County Fermanagh: Transport

 Kesh railway station on the Enniskillen and Bundoran Railway was opened on 13 June 1866 and closed on 1 October 1957.

-The greatest impetus ever provided to Kesh was the arrival of the railway in 1866.
-It provided employment and a focus for traffic to and from the station.
-Hardware shops and shops providing for the needs of farmers could now carry a greater variety of goods and stock could be replenished more quickly than by horse and cart.
-Cattle and other livestock could also be transported to distant markets after being bought in local fairs such as Ederney and Lack itself.
-Butter and eggs could be produced in greater quantities and markets in Belfast and Dublin easily reached by train.
-Another boon to Kesh was the establishment of the Creamery there although this was done against much local opposition.
+The railway, which arrived in Kesh in 1866, provided employment to the area and a focus for traffic to and from the station.
+Hardware shops and shops providing for the needs of farmers could now carry a greater variety of goods, and cattle and other livestock could be transported to distant markets after being bought in local fairs.
+Butter and eggs could be produced in greater quantities and markets in Belfast and Dublin be reached by train.